 Roger Staubach is a former American football player and a famous veteran who served in Vietnam.
-He has been better known by his nicknames Captain America and Captian Comeback.
-He paused his professional career to start the military service and serve in Vietnam during the war.
+He has been better known by his nicknames Captain America and Captain Comeback.
+He paused his professional career to start military service and serve in Vietnam.

 Roger Staubach was born and raised in Cincinnati, Ohio.
-He was the only child of Elizabeth, (née Smyth) and Robert Staubach.
+He was the only child of Elizabeth (née Smyth) and Robert Staubach.
 His roots are partially German descent.
-He was a Boy Scout as a youth and attended St. John the Evangelist Catholic School, and graduated from the Catholic high school Purcell High School in Cincinnati (now named Purcell Marian High School) in 1960.
+As a youth, he was a Boy Scout and attended St. John the Evangelist Catholic School, and graduated from the Catholic high school Purcell High School in Cincinnati (now named Purcell Marian High School) in 1960.

-It’s interesting that during his junior year at the Naval Academy, Staubach’s color-blindness was detected.
-He was permitted to become the Naval Academy’s first graduate to be commissioned directly into the Supply Corps, which did not necessitate being able to tell the difference between red (port) and green (starboard) lights or to discern the color differences in electrical circuitry.
+It’s interesting that Staubach’s color-blindness was detected during his junior year at the Naval Academy.
+He was permitted to become the Naval Academy’s first graduate to be commissioned directly into the Supply Corps, which did not necessitate telling the difference between red (port) and green (starboard) lights or to discern the color differences in electrical circuitry.

 Staubach considered staying in the military full-time but found himself missing football.

-In September 1967, he comes back from Vietnam and spent the rest of his naval career in the United States.
+In September 1967, he returned from Vietnam and spent the rest of his naval career in the United States.
 He played football on various service teams to prepare for his future career in the National Football League.

-In his HOF career, Staubach led the Cowboys to 6 NFC Championship games and 4 Super Bowls, winning the big enchilada twice.
+Staubach led the Cowboys to 6 NFC Championship games and 4 Super Bowls in his HOF career, winning the big enchilada twice.
 His team missed the playoffs only once.

 Best draft pick in the history

-Dallas Cowboys Greatest draft pick Roger Staubach.
+Dallas Cowboys’ Greatest draft pick is Roger Staubach.
 1964 draft, 10th round.

 Presidential Medal of Freedom

 In November 2018, Roger Staubach was awarded the Presidential Medal of Freedom, becoming one of only four recipients associated with American Football to receive the distinction.
-He was the first player to receive the award, given it at the same time as Minnesota Vikings DT Alan Page.
+He was the first player to receive the award, given it simultaneously as Minnesota Vikings DT Alan Page.
 The other two recipients, Earl Blaik and Bear Bryant were both head coaches.